A theoretical view of the T-web statistical description of the cosmic web: T-web classification of the cosmic web

-In the remainder of the paper, we will focus on the T-web formalism, although we emphasize that the V-web description would yield identical results at first perturbative order in a Lagrangian framework (the so-called 1LPT or Zeldovitch approximation).
+In the remainder of this paper, we focus on the T-web formalism, although we emphasise that the V-web description would yield identical results at first perturbative order in a Lagrangian framework (the so-called 1LPT or Zeldovitch approximation).
 This is indeed due to the usual expression for these ballistic trajectories where the velocity is given by the gradient of the gravitational potential up to a uniform time-dependent factor \citep{Zeldovich1970}.
-As an example of the accuracy of this classification scheme, we present in figure~\ref{fig:tranche} a comparison of the density contrast (first and third columns, with a continuous color bar) at different redshifts and smoothing scales, with the classification obtained using the T-web (second and fourth column, with a discrete color bar) at the same redshifts and smoothing scales.
+As an example of the accuracy of this classification scheme, Fig.~\ref{fig:tranche} presents a comparison of the density contrast (first and third columns, with a continuous colour bar) at different redshifts and smoothing scales, with the classification obtained using the T-web (second and fourth column, with a discrete color bar) at the same redshifts and smoothing scales.
 In the second and fourth columns, voids are shown in dark blue, walls in blue, filaments in green, and nodes in red.
 As expected from the T-web classification, we obtain the environments of the simulation by computing the second derivative of the potential and looking at the number of eigenvalues above our chosen threshold.
-Here, we are using a threshold $\Lambda_{\text th} = 0.01$ for every redshift and smoothing scale, based on the value used in \cite{Cui_2017}, chosen to have a good visual agreement.
-For instance, the knots and voids (respectively in red and dark blue) can easily be identified by eye in both visualizations and are at the same position as rare maxima and minima in the density contrast maps.
+Here, we are using a threshold of $\Lambda_{\text th} = 0.01$ for every redshift and smoothing scale based on the value used in \cite{Cui_2017}, which was chosen in order to have good visual agreement.
+For instance, the knots and voids (respectively in red and dark blue) can easily be identified by eye in both visualisations and are at the same position as rare maxima and minima in the density contrast maps.

 To build a theoretical description of the cosmic web as defined by the T-web description, let us first define the variance of the contrast of the density field, $\delta = (\rho - \langle \rho \rangle)/\langle \rho \rangle$,